Simon in the Land of Chalk Drawings: 2002 revival

+A new series premiered in 2002 on Teletoon in Canada with a new theme song, a new character in that of Lily, who was added to make the show appeal to girl viewers, an updated and more casual outfit for Simon, a different colour scheme and narrated by Ernie Coombs.

 Parody

 The series was later parodied on NBC's Saturday Night Live by Mike Myers.
-The sketches open with the same musical theme and lyrics, but take place in Simon's bathtub, where he shows and discusses his "drawerings" with viewers.
+The sketches open with the same musical theme and similar lyrics, but take place in Simon's bathtub, where he shows and discusses his "drawrings" with viewers.